mauro7inf/offtonic-audioplayer/README.md

 Value of the property, regardless of whether a value is provided (any provided value is ignored).
 Use this in subclasses that fix a specific value for a superclass property.

 #### `getter` and `setter` — *string* (optional)
 The values are method names that get called when `getProperty()` and `setProperty()` are called.  `Component` provides `genericGetter()` and `genericSetter()` that do the basics, but if you need more functionality, or if your property works differently from the default way of handling them, you can provide a getter and/or setter.
+If `getter` is `null`, calling `getProperty()` will always return `undefined`; if `setter` is `null`, calling `setProperty()` will have no effect.

 #### `connector` and `disconnector` — *string* (optional)
 The values are method names that get called when `connectProperty` and `disconnectProperty()` are called.  `AudioComponent` assumes that properties that need it (those that have `isAudioParam` set to `true`, for example, or `inputIndex` set to a non-negative number) possess a `connectTo()` method that connects the property's `node` field to the primary component's `node` field, as well as a `disconnectFrom()` method to undo this.
 These `node` fields are `AudioNode` instances, whether native nodes or `AudioWorkletNode`s, and they work as prescribed in the WebAudio API docs.
 If you need any special behavior, perhaps because you're connecting to a node other than the component's `node` field, you should provide `connector` and/or `disconnector` methods for the property.
+These should not be set to `null`.

 #### `cleaner` — *string* (optional)
 The value is a method name that gets called when `cleanupProperty()` is called, with the goal of freeing resources associated with this property.  `Component` provides `genericCleaner()` that does the basics, but if you need more functionality, or if your property works differently from the default way of handling them, you can provide a cleaner.
+If `cleaner` is `null`, the property will not be cleaned up automatically at all, and you'll probably want to do that yourself somehow.

 #### `isAudioParam` — *boolean* (optional) — default `false`
 #### `paramName` — *string* (optional) — default value is the value of the `name` property